Frequently asked questions

 1. What should I expect during a newborn preparation session?

 A held. newborn preparation session covers the newborn essentials for parents-to-be: how to maximise sleep for the whole family, breastfeeding and bottle feeding education, how to maximise their development and the latest science with regards to crying and settling strategies.
 We also discuss parenting values and parenting with mindfulness to help parents mentally prepare for the adventure ahead.
 For parents who have encountered difficulties with their first baby, this is an opportunity to discuss strategies to help prevent similar issues.
-You will be emailed a summary information sheet of what was discussed and a helpful list of resources.
+You will be emailed a comprehensive summary of what was discussed and a helpful list of resources.

 2. What should I expect during a postnatal baby consultation?